-You can automatically enrol for study paths within a professional bachelor programme, an advanced bachelor programme or a postgraduate programme with a maximum of 72 credits and complying with the published rules of course sequencing if you have previously enrolled for the same programme at AP University College Antwerp or its legal predecessors, and if no binding conditions for enrolment were imposed the academic year before and a study efficiency of at least 60% was obtained in the previous academic year.
+- §1 Individual paths are study paths tailored to a particular student.
+The appropriateness of following an individual path will be assessed by the admissions committee on the basis of your file, taking into account course sequencing, feasibility for the student and imposed measures for study progress monitoring, and depending on the organisation of the programme. - §2 Lecture and examination schedules are not individually adjusted to the individual paths. - §3 For a study path within a single School of Arts programme containing a maximum of 72 credit points and complying with the published rules of course sequencing, you can enrol automatically if you have previously enrolled for the same programme at AP University College Antwerp or its legal predecessors, and if no binding conditions for enrolment were imposed the academic year before and a study efficiency of at least 60% was obtained in the previous academic year.
 In this case, you do not have to submit an application to the admissions committee.